oemof/oemof-thermal/docs/concentrating_solar_power.rst

 The results of this precalculation can be used in an oemof energy system model as output of a source component.
-To model the behaviour of a collector, it can be complemented with a transformer, which holds the electrical consumption of pumps and peripheral heat losses (see the the example csp_plant_collector.py).
+To model the behaviour of a collector, it can be complemented with a Converter, which holds the electrical consumption of pumps and peripheral heat losses (see the the example csp_plant_collector.py).

 ParabolicTroughCollector facade